Mother gives birth in used car dealership with help from co-workers - NewsBreak

 “Never in a million years, felt like it was a movie,” Maxey-Deveraux said.
 “I called my husband.
 ‘I think that these are real contractions at this point; they’re not Braxton Hicks anymore.’”

-It was then that her co-workers unexpectedly became part of her birth story.23-year-old bystander rescues 2 kids from icy pond; deputies revive 3rd with CPR
+It was then that her co-workers unexpectedly became part of her birth story.Tax season starting two weeks early this year thanks to COVID, IRS funding

 “She was definitely having a contraction,” said Libbie Roan, the dealership’s manager.
 “I knocked on the door and asked if she was okay.
 She was like, ‘Yeah, I think I might be in labor’ and I was like ‘OK’!”